dmitriy-shmilo/wgj257/README.md

 - [monogram](https://datagoblin.itch.io/monogram) by datagoblin

 ## Art ##
-- Slightly modifier [Masculine_A](https://aivopiru.itch.io/pixelart-portrait-bases) portrait by Aivopiru.
+- Slightly modified [Masculine_A](https://aivopiru.itch.io/pixelart-portrait-bases) portrait by Aivopiru.
 - The rest is made for this jam by me.

 ## Code ##